ajeglon/Greeter-TDD-Kata/README.md

 v22.13.0
 ```

-If Node.js is not installed, it can be downloaded from https://nodejs.org/en/download/ or use the following command to install it:
+If Node.js is not installed or if the version is not 12.13 or higher, it can be downloaded from https://nodejs.org/en/download/ or use the following command to install it:
 ```commandline
 nvm install --lts
 ```